PUBLIC HEALTH ISSUE

 Our mission is to promote awareness, education, service and research for those affected by lupus.

-Lupus impacts women and minorities disproportionately, which makes the need for a cure both a vital public health concern and a social justice matter.
+Lupus impacts women and minorities disproportionately, which makes the need for a cure both a vital public health issue, and helath equity issue and a social justice issue.

-Early lupus detection and treatment is the key to a better health outcome and can usually lessen the progression and severity of the disease.
+Early lupus detection and treatment is the key to better health outcomes and can usually lessen the progression and severity of the disease.
 Until there is a cure for lupus, supporting and educating all Pennsylvanians is vital.
 Lupus affects more than 1.5 million Americans.
-African Americans, Hispanics/Latinas, Asians and Native Americans are predominately affected by lupus.
+African Americans, Hispanics/Latinas, Asians and Native Americans are disproportionately affected by lupus.
 9 out of 10 lupus patients are women and 1 in 5 people are children.